Samsung Heavy Industries

+The company’s main shipyard is located in Geoje, South Korea, and includes three dry docks and five floating docks.
+SHI also operates ship block fabrication facilities in Ningbo and Rongcheng, China, as well as a design center in India.

 History

 Samsung Heavy Industries was established in 1974, when the company's Changwon plant was opened.
 SHI soon purchased Woojin, followed by the construction of Geoje shipbuilding facilities and merger with Daesung Heavy Industries.

 Samsung Shipbuilding and Daesung Heavy Industries were merged under Samsung Heavy Industries in 1983.
 Since then, it has put efforts in the introduction of new technologies and development of products, while expanding the business area into heavy equipment and construction.

 Since the 21st century, SHI began to build LNG and large passenger ships in earnest, and exported shipbuilding technologies to the United States.
 Samsung Heavy Industries decided to advance into the cruise ship market, the last remaining stronghold of EU shipbuilders.
 The company stated entering the undertaking was necessary to maintain its number one position in the global shipbuilding market.
 In 2009, SHI was contracted to build a new residential cruise ship named Utopia, which will be the largest passenger ship ever assembled in Asia.
 The ship will test the waters by 2016.